chpc-uofu/Singularity-containers-howtos/github.md

 #### GitLab
 - open gitlab.chpc.utah.edu in your web browser and authenticate with uNID
-- create SSH keys by going to your user settings (pulldown menu accessed via use icon in the upper right corner), then choosing *SSH k=Keys* and following the instructions.
+- create SSH keys by going to your user settings (pulldown menu accessed via use icon in the upper right corner), then choosing *SSH Keys* and following the instructions.

 ### Files in container repository

 #### Each container repo should at least contain:
-- the container definition file - `Singularity.def`.
-The name, `Singularity.def`, is mandatory, as it allows for integration with [Singularity Hub](https://singularity-hub.org/).
+- the container definition file - `Singularity`.
+The name, `Singularity`, is mandatory, as it allows for integration with [Singularity Hub](https://singularity-hub.org/).
 - shell script that runs the Singularity commands to build the container - usually just two lines, first creating the container of a given size, and second which does the bootstrap
-- readme.md - which describes what is this container for, tips/tricks in container setup and useful external files/links and
+- `readme.md` - which describes what is this container for, tips/tricks in container setup and useful external files/links and
+- `.gitignore` - at the very least include there *.img to ignore the container image files

 #### Optional files include
 - LMod module for the container